driversline/nixos/README.md

 ```bash
 cfdisk
 ```
--- 128MB / 256MB for boot Type - EFI System
+`128MB / 256MB for boot Type - EFI System`
--- The remainder for the file system Type - Linux filesystem -- Swap is optional Type - Linux swap
+`The remainder for the file system Type - Linux filesystem` `Swap is optional Type - Linux swap`

 ### You can change NIXROOT and NIXBOOT value